CloudByteStorages/blog/_posts/2016-08-24-VMware-vSphere-Data-Protection(VDP)-Installation-and-Configuration.md

 ## Connecting VDP to VMware vCenter

-- In order to connect VDP to VMware vCenter follow the following steps:
-  - STEP 1 : Login to vCenter WEB-Console
+- **STEP 1 :** Login to vCenter WEB-Console
-  - STEP 2 : Go to **vSphere Data Protection** tab and connect to the VDP VM you created.
+- **STEP 2 :** Go to **vSphere Data Protection** tab and connect to the VDP VM you created.

   ![alt text](https://raw.githubusercontent.com/CloudByteStorages/blog/gh-pages/post_images/vdp_image17.PNG)

-  - STEP 3 : While adding if you get the following error, then follow STEP 4.
+- **STEP 3 :** While adding if you get the following error, then follow STEP 4.

   ![alt text](https://raw.githubusercontent.com/CloudByteStorages/blog/gh-pages/post_images/vdp_image18.PNG)

-  - STEP 4 : Go to **/etc/hosts** and check if the below is present or not:
+- **STEP 4 :** Go to **/etc/hosts** and check if the below is present or not:

   ![alt text](https://raw.githubusercontent.com/CloudByteStorages/blog/gh-pages/post_images/vdp_image4.PNG)

   If not add the same again to your **/etc/hosts** and then connect the VDP VM.

 - After connecting you will be prompted to the final screen where ypu can run the operations provided in VDP.

   ![alt text](https://raw.githubusercontent.com/CloudByteStorages/blog/gh-pages/post_images/vdp_image19.PNG)